Okipa/laravel-form-components/docs/upgrade-guides/from-laravel-bootstrap-components-to-laravel-form-components.md

 ## Replace native HTML form calls

-You now can use a [form component](../../README.md#form) which will automatically generate CSRF and method spoofing hidden fields for you.
+You now can use a form component which will automatically generate CSRF and method spoofing hidden fields for you.

 As so, you should:
 * Replace your native HTML form implementations
 * Remove you CSRF and spoofing method hidden fields implementations

+See documentation to check [how to use form component](../../README.md#form).

-## Update component calls
+## Replacing component calls

-For example, replace this code:
+For example, you'll have to replace this component call:

 ```Blade
 {{ inputEmail()->name('email')->componentHtmlAttributes(['required', 'autofocus', 'autocomplete' => 'email']) }}